Real-hackbard/Ascii-Text-Generator/README.md

 Font Download : http://www.figlet.org/fontdb.cgi

 Once you've installed the PNG components and successfully compiled the project, you need to download the fonts.
 Create a "Font" folder in the project folder and copy the *.fif files into this folder to render them.
+The "Fonts" folder can also be expanded with your own FIGlet fonts if desired.
+Simply copy the files into the folder; they should have the *.fif file extension so that the tool recognizes them.

 ### 4. How can I contribute?
 * FIGlet Fonts & Sites : https://knassen.github.io/personal-tech/figlet.html